nikouu/mGBA-http/docs/Roadmap.md

 ## Version 0.10.0

-- Upgrade to .NET 10
+- ✅ Upgrade to .NET 10
-- Explore new AOT options
+- ✅ Explore new AOT options (opted for trimming and compressing only, not AOT)
-  - Including swapping out Swashbuckle
+  - ✅ Including swapping out Swashbuckle
 - ✅ Return to looking at loadfile and how that needs brackets at the moment to be parsed correctly